ptsteadman/notebook/stories/summer-of-entropy.md

 indefinitely.

 He was arriving at the office later and later each day, spending the morning reading his newsfeed until he couldn't stand it anymore.
+He was mad at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
 One of his coworkers had shared the article, saying something about